 Because you will spend the vast majority of your time in tunnels here a torch is strongly recommended, otherwise the full effect of the colour that surrounds you may not be apparent.
 You may also fail to spot the residents of this marine system such as the occasional nurse shark or the smaller scale nudibranchs, sea slugs and lionfish.
 Also worth keeping an eye out for are gaping moray eels, red rock crabs and all manners of shrimp scuttling around over the splashes of colour.

 Coming up to the surface after diving here is a bitter-sweet moment since you will wish you could stay and investigate the tunnels further.
-Commonly post-dive conversations in Beqa Lagoon involve resolving to return again to the site called E.T. which could equally stand for Extraordinary Tunnels.
+Commonly post-dive conversations at Beqa Island involve resolving to return again to the site called E.T. which could equally stand for Extraordinary Tunnels.